enclave-networks/internet-gateway/README.md

 ## Operational notes

 - Failover between gateways is automatic.
-If one fails or goes offline, connected systems will automatically switch.
+- If one gateway fails or goes offline, connected systems will immediately and automatically switch to the partner.
+- When the primary gateway recovers, connected systems will automatically fail back to it.
-- You may need to disable `Use secure DNS` in Chrome (`chrome://settings/security`) to stop it sending DNS queries directly to Google nameservers.
+- You may need to disable `Use secure DNS` in Chrome (`chrome://settings/security`) to stop Chrome sending DNS queries directly to Google nameservers and bypassing DNS.
-- Notice the `300M` docker [memory limit](https://github.com/enclave-networks/internet-gateway/blob/main/template/docker-compose.primary.yml#L13) applied to the Enclave container and increase as required.
-- Only make PiHole configuration changes on the _primary_ gateway as the PiHole configuration in [synced](https://github.com/enclave-networks/internet-gateway/blob/main/template/docker-compose.primary.yml#L124) _from_ the primary to the secondary every 30 minutes.
+- Only make PiHole configuration changes on the _primary_ gateway as the PiHole configuration in [synced](https://github.com/enclave-networks/internet-gateway/blob/main/template/docker-compose.primary.yml#L124) _from_ the primary to the secondary every minute.
+- Any changes made to the secondary gateway will be destroyed during the next sync from the primary.
+- Notice the `300M` docker [memory limit](https://github.com/enclave-networks/internet-gateway/blob/main/template/docker-compose.primary.yml#L13) applied to the Enclave container.
+Monitor and increase if necessary.

 ## Inspection